Launched back in 2012, AzireVPN was created by Netbouncer AB, a Swedish company. AzireVPN provides a straight-forward and intuitive VPN.

 AzireVPN’s website has an expansive knowledge base, FAQ section and lots of feature documentation to help new users get to grips with the product.
 From setting up devices to work with AzireVPN, to providing information on how they protect users, what protocols they use, and much more.

 Customer support provides bespoke replies to all queries; no copied and pasted responses to be found here.
-It’s reassuring to know support will have your back, should you have any problems or questions around their service.
+It’s reassuring to know the support will have your back, should you have any problems or questions around their service.

 Logging Policy: Your data is your own